New IA and content structure for a care management platform

 What I learned

-The deeper I delved into the platform, the clearer it became why customers spent a lot of time and effort interacting with the platform and what caused them negative emotions:
+The deeper I delved, the clearer it became why customers spent a lot of time and effort interacting with the platform and what caused them negative emotions:

-Poor content structure: important bits of information that people used daily were placed in a small right sidebar haphazardly.
+• Poor layout: important pieces of information that people used daily were placed haphazardly in a small right sidebar.
 At the same time, the large central part of the screen was often used as "For Your Information”

 Customers found it very inconvenient, but there was no other way to display the information.
 The irrational use of the screen space, in general, had led to poor usability.

-Interaction issue: people had to either scroll up and down the right sidebar or collapse and expand each section to get the information.
-Customers hated to do that.
+• Interaction cost: people had to either scroll up and down the right sidebar or collapse and expand each section to get the information.
+It was annoying.

 There was no proximity between the action (clicking on the View button) and the result (a table view) on the page.
 It was contrary to customers’ expectations.